sadhaura/docker_laravel_kubernetes/README.md

 4. Your kubernetes deployments,pods,service will be up and running with persistent storage for database.

-You can check access your website with EXTERNAL IP of kubernetes service().
+You can check access your website with EXTERNAL IP of kubernetes service(my-laravel-server).